 From Statistics Explained

-At present there are 5 official candidate countries for membership of the European Union (EU):
+At present there are six official candidate countries for membership of the European Union (EU):

 |The former Yugoslav Republic of Macedonia||(MK)|

 Accession negotiations with Turkey started on 3 October 2005.
 Accession negotiations with the former Yugoslav Republic of Macedonia, granted candidate country status by a European Council decision of December 2005, have not yet started.
 Iceland submitted an application for membership on 23 July 2009 and accession negotiations formally started on 27 June 2010.
 However, in May 2013 the accession negotiations were put on hold by the new government of Iceland.
-Montenegro was made candidate country on 17 December 2010 but accession negotiations have not yet started.
+Montenegro was made a candidate country on 17 December 2010 and accession negotiations started on 29 June 2012.
 Serbia was granted candidate country status on 1 March 2012.
 Accession negotiations were launched through the first Intergovernmental Conference with Serbia on 21 January 2014.

 In addition, there are two potential candidates, all in the Western Balkans, who have applied for membership but have not yet been granted candidate country status:

 |Bosnia and Herzegovina||(BA)|